 Something plugged-in: political analyst – research trends

 Political analysts are researchers and writers: they research and analyse political trends and systems, collect and analyse data, interpret findings and produce articles and reports predicting how political trends are going to change over time.
 This job may be ideal for you if you have a degree background in politics, journalism or similar, and you enjoy undertaking research while remaining plugged into the world around you.
-The average salary is over £30,000 in the UK, increasing in senior positions.
-Salaries are higher on average if you move to work in the US.
+You could earn between £25,000 and £32,000 Salaries are higher on average if you move to work in the US.

 Something helpful: art therapist – healing through art